TiagoRibeiro25/Get-Quotes-API/README.md

     npm run dev

+### Testing

+This project uses Jest and Axios to test the API.
+To run the tests, run the server and use the following command:

+  npm run test

 ### Frontend

 This API is used by a frontend application built with React.
 You can find the frontend application [here](https://manage-quotes-api.netlify.app/) and the source code [here]( https://github.com/TiagoRibeiro25/Manage-Quotes-API-FrontEnd).